xinzhan/core-services.en/help/interface/crs-data-file.md

 In the **[!UICONTROL Experience Cloud]** > **[!UICONTROL People]** > **[!UICONTROL Customer Attributes]**:

 Create two Customer Attributes sources using unique alias IDs corresponding to the customer IDs above.
-Using this method allows the same reference ID to be sent to multiple customer attribute sources.
+Using this method allows the same reference ID to be sent to multiple Customer Attribute sources.